xicato/xig-documentation/api_doc.md

 * **URL Parameters:**

   Required:
+    * `network` : The secure network the recall scene command should be issued on.
+If a network value is not provided, the results of the command are non-deterministic.
+To access devices that have not been assigned to a secure network, the name unsecured should be used.
-    * `id` : The device id of the target device or group of devices.
-For groups add `0xC000` to the int value of the group id before casting to a string.
+    * `device_id` : The device id of the target device or group of devices.
+For groups add `0xC000` (49152) to the integer value of the group id before casting to a string.
     * `sceneNumber` : The target scene number (an integer).

   Optional: